European Solidarity Corps – International Youth Houses in Pori, Finland

 • International youth projects

-Note: The open youth house concept is unique to the Nordic countries.
-These houses are open from Tuesday to Saturday afternoons and evenings (typically 15:00–21:00) and serve as casual spaces where young people can hang out.
-The number of visitors varies, and activities are mostly unstructured.
-Youth workers and volunteers are there to ensure the space is welcoming and supportive.
+The open youth house concept is quite unique in Nordic countries.
+Our five youth houses are open from Tuesday to Saturday afternoons and evenings (typically 15:00–21:00) and serve as casual spaces where young people (ages 13–29) can hang out.
+The number of youths participating varies, and activities are mostly unstructured.

 Schedule